nimish-kalwar/Dataset-Analysis/README.md

 ## About Dataset

-This dataset contains informations about Anime (16k), Reviews (130k) and Profiles (47k) crawled from https://myanimelist.net/ at 05/01/20.
+This dataset contains information about Anime (16k), Reviews (130k) and Profiles (47k) crawled from https://myanimelist.net/ at 05/01/20.

 The dataset contains 3 files: